Judgement (1999 film)

-Judgement is a 1999 short film by South Korean director Park Chan-wook based on the 1995 collapse of the Sampoong Department store.
+Judgement is a 1999 short film by South Korean director Park Chan-wook based on the 1995 Sampoong Department Store collapse.

 Synopsis

 In a morgue lies the lifeless body of a girl, waiting to be identified.
 The girl was killed in the collapse of the Sampoong Department store and a wrongful death settlement has been offered to her family.
 The girl's body is claimed both by a middle-aged couple, who say she is their runaway daughter, and by one of the morgue employees, whose daughter disappeared seven years ago.
 The story is interspersed with documentary footage from various disasters.